Food and Wine in the Languedoc Region of Southern France

 Some Local Culinary Fundamentals

-Wine: Regarding those prolific wines, AOC Languedoc wines make up many denominations and you could easily dedicate weeks to exploring the vinological wealth.
+Regarding those prolific wines, AOC Languedoc wines make up many denominations and you could easily dedicate weeks to exploring the region just for tastings.
 To help out, here are the main AOC designations within the region: Corbières, Minervois, Coteaux du Languedoc, Fitou, Saint-Chinian, Faugeres, Clairette du Languedoc, Limoux, Cabardes, Malepere, Banyuls, Berlou-Chinian, Clairette de Bellegarde, Collioure, Costières de Nîme, Côtes de la Malepère, and Côtes du Roussillon, among others.